code-drill/django-app-template/{{cookiecutter.project_slug}}/README.md

 ### Pycharm setup

-- you can use `PROJECT_SLUG:dev` docker image as a interpretator. it is build always when running app_build.cmd/app_build.bsh
+- you can use `PROJECT_SLUG:dev` docker image as a interpreter. it is build always when running app_build.cmd/app_build.bsh

 ### dev bas setup - migrate, create superuser, collect static